 A Well-Rounded Itinerary

 The route covers about 7 miles over the two hours, giving you a comprehensive feel for the park’s size and variety.
-Naturally, the pace is relaxed—your guide is experienced at managing group comfort and safety, and many reviews praise the friendly, knowledgeable guides who keep the energy high and the information flowing.
+Naturally, the pace is relaxed—your guide is experienced at managing group comfort and safety, and many reviews praise the friendly, guides who keep the energy high and the information flowing.
 You’ll stop periodically for photos, water (own expense), and to soak in the views.

 After completing the tour, you’ll return to the starting point, feeling like you’ve seen a lot more of Central Park than you would on a solo walk.
 You’ll have a better understanding of the park’s layout, history, and the stories behind its most beloved landmarks.